 Who This Is For

 Non-technical founders running their entire product through vibe coding.
-You're building with Lovable, Bolt, or Replit.
+According to J.P.
+Morgan, 63% of active vibe coding users are now non-developers — product managers and founders building full-stack apps with natural language alone.
 You can get code generated — but you can't evaluate whether that code is architecturally sound, secure, or maintainable.
 Tekk gives you the structure that makes your agents produce output worth keeping, and the review mode to catch what they missed.

 Solo developers and small teams using Cursor or Claude Code.
 You've felt the chaos: specs in chat windows, agents executing on stale context, rework because the intent wasn't clear.
+Even Inc. reports that non-technical founders who skip structured planning end up rebuilding what their agents shipped.
 Tekk is the platform layer that ends that.
 One workspace, codebase-grounded specs, and a backlog you can actually manage.

 Teams of 2 to 5 people coordinating multiple agents.
 You're splitting work across Cursor for implementation, Claude Code for complex logic, and Gemini for UI specs.
 Without a platform coordinating that, you get conflicts, duplicate work, and lost context.
 Tekk's Kanban plus coming orchestration layer is built for exactly this.